The Exploration of Error Bounds in Classification with Noisy Labels: Setup of Classification Problem with Noisy Labels

 \section{Setup of Classification Problem with Noisy Labels}

 We consider a $K$-class classification problem with noisy labels.
-We start from the expected risk, which quantifies the average loss of a classifier over the entire population or distribution. \begin{definition} Let $Z = (X, Y,Y^\eta)$ be a tuple of random vectors, where $(X,Y)$ follow a distribution $D$, $X \in \R^d$ represents the feature vector, $Y, Y^\eta\in\calY=\{y=[y_1\ \cdots\ y_K]^\top \in\R^K|y_i\in[0,1],\sum^K_{i=1}y_i=1\}$ denote the true label and the perturbed noisy vector of $Y$, respectively.
+We start from the expected risk, which quantifies the average loss of a classifier over the entire population or distribution. \begin{definition} Let $Z = (X, Y,Y^\eta)$ be a tuple of random vectors, where $(X,Y)$ follow a distribution $D$, $X \in \R^d$ represents the feature vector, $Y,Y^\eta\in\calY=\{y=[y_1\ \cdots\ y_K]^\top \in\R^K|y_i\in[0,1],\sum^K_{i=1}y_i=1\}$ denote the true label and its perturbed noisy version, respectively.
 Let $f$ be a map which is from $\R^d$ to $\calY$ and $\ell(\cdot,\cdot)$ be a loss function.
 Then the expected risks associated with true distribution or noisy distribution are defined as

 \end{definition} In practice, the distribution $D$ and its perturbed versions are often unknown.
-Consequently, we typically focus on exploring the empirical risks at the sample level. \begin{definition} Let $(x,y,y^\eta)=\{(x_i, y_i,y^\eta_i)\}_{i=1}^n$ be the dataset, where $x_i,y_i,y^\eta_i$ represent the feature, true label, and noisy label of the $i$-th data point, respectively.
+Consequently, we typically focus on exploring the empirical risks at the sample level. \begin{definition} Let $(x,y,y^\eta)=\{(x_i, y_i,y^\eta_i)\}_{i=1}^n$ be the dataset, where $x_i$ represents the feature of the $i$-th data point, $y_i,y^\eta_i$ are its true label and noisy label.
 Let $f$ be a map from $\R^d$ to $\calY$, and let $\ell(\cdot,\cdot)$ denote a loss function.
 Then the empirical risks about the true data or the noisy data are

 \end{definition} A loss function, denoted $\ell(\cdot, \cdot)$, is commonly introduced to quantify the differences between $f(x)$ and its associated label $y$.
 This includes various loss functions such as the $\ell_1$ loss, the $\ell_2$ loss, the cross entropy (CE) loss and the reverse CE loss \cite{wang2019symmetric}, among others.